What Is Personal Information

 California Privacy Rights.
 Pursuant to California’s “Shine the Light” law, California residents who provide personal information (as defined in the statute) to obtain products or services for personal, family, or household use are entitled to request and obtain from us, once a calendar year, information about the personal information we shared, if any, with other businesses for marketing uses.
 PMC and Thompson Hine do not, at any time, share your personal information with a third party with whom we know or have reason to believe uses the personal information to undertake independent direct marketing.

-European Union (EU), General Data Protection Regulation.
-If you are located in the EU, you may have certain rights with respect to the personal information we have about you.
-To the extent permitted by applicable data protection laws, you may access the personal information we hold about you; request that inaccurate, outdated, or no longer necessary information be corrected, erased, or restricted; and request that we provide your personal information in a format that allows you to transfer it to another service provider.
-You also may withdraw your consent at any time where we are relying on your consent for the processing of your personal information.
+European Union Privacy Rights.
+If you are located in the European Economic Area, you may have certain rights with respect to the personal information we have about you.
+To the extent permitted by the European Union (EU) General Data Protection Regulation (GDPR), and applicable EU Member State data protection laws, you may request the following: access to the personal information we hold about you; that inaccurate, outdated, or no longer necessary information be corrected, erased, or restricted; and, we provide your personal information in a format that allows you to transfer it to another entity.
+You also may withdraw your consent at any time if, and only if, we are solely relying on your consent for the processing of your personal information.
 You may object to our processing of your personal information where that processing is based on our legitimate interest.
+For purposes of clarity, we do not engage in any activity that subjects our survey participants, customers, or others to a decision based solely on automated processing, including profiling, which produces legal effects, or similarly significantly results, impacting them.
+We process your personal information in accordance with the legal bases set forth in the GDPR.
+For example, our processing of personal information (as described herein) is justified based on the following GDPR provisions and which may overlap: (1) processing is based on your consent; (2) processing is necessary for our legitimate interests as set out herein; (3) processing is necessary for the performance of a contract to which you are a party; and (4) processing is required to comply with a legal or statutory obligation in the EU or in an EU Member State.
 You have the right to lodge a complaint with your competent data protection authority.
 If you wish to exercise any of these rights, please contact us in accordance with the instructions provided below in the “How to Contact Us” section.
 We may need to collect and process information about you solely for the purpose of responding and satisfying any data right request you may have.

 Children’s Privacy.
 Our Website is not directed to children under the age of sixteen.
 We may (outside our commercial Website) collect information about children under the age of sixteen in order to provide legal services or otherwise satisfy our contractual obligations.
 If we learn we have collected or received personal information from a child under sixteen without parental consent or a lawful basis, we will delete that information immediately upon notice.
 If you believe we may have erroneously collected information from or about a child under sixteen, please contact us in accordance with the instructions provided below in the “How to Contact Us” section.